Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Evaluation

-\textbf{Miscellaneous Configurations.} Throughout the evaluation, unless otherwise specified, datasets are distributed across 100 clients, consisting of 25 attackers, with data shared via a Dirichlet distribution with $\alpha$=0.5~\cite{hsu2019measuring}.
-In each federated learning round, 10 participants are selected, and their models are trained locally for 5 epochs using the Adam optimizer~\cite{kingma2014adam} with a learning rate of 1e-3 and a batch size of 64.
-Besides the evaluations performed on real embedded computing platforms in Section~\ref{sec:real}, all experiments were conducted on a server with an NVIDIA RTX 2080 GPU, an Intel Xeon Silver 4210 CPU 2.20GHz, and 64GB RAM.
+\textbf{Misc.
+Configurations.} Unless specified, datasets are distributed across 100 clients (25 attackers), with data following Dirichlet distribution with $\alpha$=0.5~\cite{hsu2019measuring}.
+In each federated learning round, 10 participants are selected, and models are locally trained for 5 epochs using Adam optimizer~\cite{kingma2014adam} with a learning rate 1e-3 and batch size 64.
+For server-side validation, we use one random shuffled sample from each client.
+Besides evaluations on real embedded platforms in Section~\ref{sec:real}, all experiments ran on a server with an NVIDIA RTX 2080 GPU, an Intel Xeon Silver 4210 CPU 2.20GHz, and 64GB RAM.